How do I get the best Glasgow to London train fare?

 What are Glasgow to London train ticket prices like?

-It’s cheapest here to change at Crewe, a little more to take the direct (slow) train and more expensive to take the fastest one.
+It’s cheapest to change at Crewe, a little more to take the direct (slow) train and more expensive to take the fastest one.
 This won’t always be the case, but Avanti West Coast will often make the slower trains cheaper to encourage more people to use them (and to avoid the much busier direct train).

 What about travelling via the East Coast?

 Your other option for cheap train tickets from Glasgow to London is to head down to London King’s Cross instead.
 This usually means leaving from Glasgow Queen Street and changing in Edinburgh.
-Let’s look at the exact same time of day as we did before, a month in advance:

 Can I travel overnight?

-This is for a seat on the train.
 It’s also possible to have a bed for the night, but you’d need to book directly on their website for anything more luxurious!
 In terms of cost, it’s quite reasonable considering that you’ll be in the capital bright and early.

 Let’s take a look now at some of the things that you can do to find the cheapest train to London from Glasgow.